ENDrain/cu-numbers/INTRODUCTION.md

 # CYRILLIC NUMERAL SYSTEM

 ## 1. Numerals
-Church numeral system (*further CU*) has individual letters assigned to represent numbers from 1 to 9 in registries from digits to hundreds, for a total of 27 numerals.
+Cyrillic numeral system (*further CU*) has individual letters assigned to represent numbers from 1 to 9 in registries from digits to hundreds, for a total of 27 numerals.
 There's no zero numeral.

 CU|Arabic|CU|Arabic|CU|Arabic
 ---|---|---|---|---|---